 Power and volume keys are the most used hardware components in smartphones and tablets.
 Too much use, misuse, or accidental drop or exposure to water can make these buttons non-functional.
 There have been cases when the users weren’t able to unlock their Android phones because the Power key stopped functioning.
-It’s in such situations that waking up an Android phone with the volume button, ADB command (adb shell input keyevent), or an app might be a lifesaver.
+In such situations, you can wake up an Android phone with the volume button, ADB command

 When the power button is broken, we cannot wake up the screen so that we can unlock the phone using the PIN or pattern.
 Most smartphones these days have a fingerprint sensor is located on the screen itself.
 You can easily unlock your device by placing your registered finger.